Howdy Holmes: Indy car career (USAC and CART)

-For 1983 Holmes returned with Doug Shierson Racing to drive the No. 30 Domino's Pizza March 83C-Cosworth.
+For 1983, Holmes returned with Doug Shierson Racing to drive the No. 30 Domino's Pizza March 83C-Cosworth.
 During the year Holmes got a best finish of fifth at the Cribari Wines 300K at Laguna Seca Raceway.
-Holmes also competed in the Indianapolis 500 (sanctioned by USAC, but counted for points by CART), starting 12th and finishing 6th.
-Holmes finished 13th in the CART standings and 9th in the USAC standings.
+Holmes also competed in the Indianapolis 500 (sanctioned by USAC, but counted for points by CART), starting 12th and finishing sixth.
+Holmes finished 13th in the CART standings and ninth in the USAC standings.

-In 1984 Holmes joined Mayer Racing to drive the No. 41 Jiffy Mixes March 84C-Cosworth DFX.
+In 1984, Holmes joined Mayer Racing to drive the No. 41 Jiffy Mixes March 84C-Cosworth DFX.
 The season started off well as Holmes finished second to teammate Tom Sneva at the Dana Jimmy Bryan 150 at Phoenix International Raceway.
 Holmes then qualified second to Sneva at the Indianapolis 500.
 Holmes' car suffered mechanical problems throughout the race and Holmes finished 13th, 15 laps down.
 The rest of the season brought some more points finishes, although none were as good as Holme's early season form.
 Holmes finished the season 12th in the CART points and unranked in the USAC points due to scoring no points at Indianapolis.

-For 1985 Holmes joined Forsythe Racing to drive the No. 33 Jiffy Mixes Lola T85/00-Cosworth DFX.
+For 1985, Holmes joined Forsythe Racing to drive the No. 33 Jiffy Mixes Lola T85/00-Cosworth DFX.
 Holmes got a best finish of ninth at the Michigan 500 at Michigan International Speedway.
-Holmes also finished 10th at the Indianapolis 500.
-The result came under some controversy as Holmes was criticized for making contact with then-second place driver and former teammate Sneva, which caused Sneva and Rich Vogler to crash.
+Holmes also finished 10th at the Indianapolis 500, despite a collision with Rich Vogler that caused Vogler and Tom Sneva to crash.
 Following the Detroit News 200 at Michigan International Speedway Holmes was replaced by Jan Lammers.
-Holmes finished the season 25th in the CART standings and 10th in the USAC standings.
+Holmes finished the season 25th in the CART standings and tenth in the USAC standings.
 Holmes did not compete in any races in 1986 or 1987.

-In 1988 Holmes drove for Morales Motorsports in the No. 21 Jiffy Mixes March 88C-Cosworth DFX.
+In 1988, Holmes drove for Morales Motorsports in the No. 21 Jiffy Mixes March 88C-Cosworth DFX.
 During the season Holmes got a best finish of seventh at the Quaker State 500 at Pocono International Raceway.
 Holmes also had a good run at the Indianapolis 500, starting 33rd (last) and finishing 12th.
 Holmes finished the season with an eighth-place finish at the Nissan Indy Challenge at Tamiami Park in what was Holmes' final Indy car race.
 Holmes finished 18th in the CART standings and 12th in the USAC standings.